-Membership Designation as Supplementary

-Name Reasons of Appointment

-ivanic Reasons of Appointment

-Hideaki Omiya of Supervisory Committee Independent Director Explanation of the Relationship Important concurrent positions held at other companies Senior Executive Adviser, Mitsubishi Heavy Industries, Ltd. Outside Director, Nomura Research Institute, Ltd Reasons of Appointment Reason for nominating Hideaki Omiya as an Outside Director Mr. Omiya has served as a President and CEO and a Chairman of the Board of Mitsubishi Heavy Industries, Ltd. and has a wealth of experience and insight as a corporate executive and engineer.
+Name Membership of Supervisory Designation as Independent Supplementary Explanation of Reasons of Appointment Committee Director the Relationship Reasons of Appointment Hideaki Omiya O Important concurrent positions held at other companies Senior Executive Adviser, Mitsubishi Heavy Industries, Ltd. Outside Director, Nomura Research Institute, Ltd Reason for nominating Hideaki Omiya as an Outside Director Mr. Omiya has served as a President and CEO and a Chairman of the Board of Mitsubishi Heavy Industries, Ltd. and has a wealth of experience and insight as a corporate executive and engineer.
 He has monitored corporate management by expressing opinions actively including findings and proposals regarding overall managerial issues from a perspective of a corporate manager well-versed in the global corporate management in the heavy industry, a different business field.
 We have nominated him as a candidate for independent Outside Director with the expectation that he will utilize his wealth of experience and insight to monitor corporate management appropriately in order to achieve sustainable growth and improve the Company's corporate value over the medium and long terms.
-Independence of duties Mr. Omiya was involved in business affairs at Mitsubishi

-l Heavy Industries, Ltd. The
+Independence of duties Mr. Omiya was involved in business affairs at Mitsubishi Heavy Industries, Ltd. The

-1 T 1 T

-Company has had no

-transactions with Mitsubishi

-Heavy Industries, Ltd. in the

-past three years.

-He owns a very small number of

-shares in the Company, and

-there are no human, capital,

-business or other interests

-between him and the Company.

-The Company has registered

-Mr. Omiya as an Independent

-Director with the Tokyo Stock

-Exchange.
+Company has had no transactions with Mitsubishi Heavy Industries, Ltd. in the past three years.
+He owns a very small number of shares in the Company, and there are no human, capital, business or other interests between him and the Company.
+The Company has registered Mr. Omiya as an Independent Director with the Tokyo StockExchange.

 Mari Matsunaga 0 Important Reason for nominating Mari

-concurrent Matsunaga as an Outside
+Trium trium unugu O concurrent Matsunaga as an Outside

 positions held at Director

 other companies Ms. Matsunaga has created new

 business models and has a

 wealth of experience and

 considerable insight through her

-involvement in the management of

-multiple companies as Outside
+involvement in the management of multiple companies as Outside

 Officers.

 She has effectively monitored

 corporate management by

 actively speaking out on and

 proposing solutions to

-managerial issues, particularly

-from the viewpoint of
+managerial issues, particularly from the viewpoint of

 promoting open innovation.

 We have nominated her as a

 candidate for independent

 Outside Director with the

 expectation that she will utilize

 her wealth of experience and

 insight to monitor corporate

-management appropriately in

-order to achieve sustainable
+management appropriately in order to achieve sustainable

 growth and improve the

 Company's corporate value over

 the medium and long terms.

 Independence of duties

-The Company has had no

-transactions with Ms.
+The Company has had no transactions with Ms.

 Matsunaga in the past three

 years.

 She owns a very small number

 of shares in the Company, and

 there are no human, capital,

 business or other interests

 between her and the Company.

 The Company has registered

 Ms. Matsunaga as an

 Independent Director with the

 Tokyo Stock Exchange.

 Yoshio Shirai 0 0 Important Reason for nominating Yoshio

-- como ominar 0 0 concurrent Shirai as an Outside Director
+concurrent Shirai as an Outside Director

+positions held at other companies Mr. Shirai has served as a Director at Toyota Motor

+Outside Director, Corporation, Hino Motors, Ltd.,

+Audit & Supervisory and Toyota Tsusho Corporation.

+Committee member, He has considerable insight, a

+FujikuraLtd. wealth of experience as a

+corporate manager, and a track

+record of achievements as an

+Outside Director and member of the Company's Audit &

+Supervisory Committee.
+We

+have nominated him as a

+candidate for Outside Director

+and Audit & Supervisory

+Committee member with the